 If a person has made a claim against an employer for a disparate impact violation of the ADEA (policies that appear neutral but have the effect of harming older workers more than younger workers), the employer could be absolved of liability if the employer can show the practice is based on a reasonable factor other than age (RFOA).

 If a person has made a claim against an employer for discriminatory hiring practices, the employer may be absolved of liability if it can show that age is a bona fide occupational qualification (BFOQ) which is reasonably necessary to the normal operation of the business.
 BFOQs should relate to an essential job duty.
-They allow employers to hire people based on race, sex, age, and national origin if one of these is a BFOQ.
-The employer must prove the requirement is necessary to the success of the business and that a definable class or group of employees would not be able to perform the job safely or efficiently.
+The employer must prove the requirement is necessary to the business and that a definable class or group of employees would not be able to perform the job safely or efficiently.
 The inquiry for a BFOQ focuses on the necessity of using an expressly forbidden classification.
-An example of an age-related BFOQ would be the mandatory retirement ages for bus drivers and pilots, which is imposed for safety reasons.
+An example of an age-related BFOQ would be the mandatory retirement age for commercial airline pilots, which is imposed by federal regulations for safety reasons.

 Consult an Experienced Employment Lawyer in South Carolina

 As experienced employment law attorneys in South Carolina, we know how financially challenging it can be for an employer to defend any kind of employment claim.
-Employers, particularly those which are small government entities, should review their job posting, hiring, employment, and termination practices to ensure compliance with ADEA is maintained.
+Employers, including those which are small government entities, should review their job posting, hiring, employment, and termination practices to ensure compliance with ADEA is maintained.
 Contact one of our dedicated employment law attorneys at Gignilliat, Savitz & Bettis to review your workplace policies and practices for compliance with the ADEA.